 Superfoods – For a Long & Healthy Life

 The tomato has been called many things throughout history, even a vegetable.
 Today, however, this lovely fruit is fast becoming known as a Superfood!
-While not able to leap tall buildings in a single bound, this super hero of the nutrition world is able to do some pretty amazing things.
-For example, some studies show the tomato may help decrease the risk of prostate cancer, as well as breast, lung and stomach cancers.
+While not able to leap tall buildings in a single bound, this superhero of the nutrition world can do some pretty amazing things.
+For example, some studies show the tomato may help decrease the risk of prostate cancer, breast, lung, and stomach cancers.

 What is it about this little red fruit that makes it so amazing?
 Lycopene.

 Okay, so the word lycopene doesn’t sound very appealing.
 This powerful antioxidant is the chemical in tomatoes that is not only responsible for its red color but also responsible for its disease-fighting powers.